max-arnold/django-rest-framework/README.rst

 To run the tests::

-    export PYTHONPATH=.    # Ensure djangorestframework is on the PYTHONPATH python djangorestframework/runtests/runtests.py
+    export PYTHONPATH=.    # Ensure olddjangorestframework is on the PYTHONPATH python olddjangorestframework/runtests/runtests.py

 To run the test coverage report::

-    export PYTHONPATH=.    # Ensure djangorestframework is on the PYTHONPATH python djangorestframework/runtests/runcoverage.py
+    export PYTHONPATH=.    # Ensure olddjangorestframework is on the PYTHONPATH python olddjangorestframework/runtests/runcoverage.py

 To run the examples::